IAMSSROBINSON/ls-js100/01_intro_to_programming/05_expressions_and_return_values/notes.md

 # Expressions and Return Values

 When using Node, expressions are typed into the prompt.
-Expressions are anything JavaScript can evaluate to a value using the process of computing that can then be captured and used in code.
+Expressions are anything JavaScript can evaluate to a value that can then be captured and used in code.
 Any value is essentially an expression that can evaluate to itself and thus operators are not always required.

 <br>